- Rules and Regulations

 Submission Process - Contributed Presentations

 Abstract must be submitted through the presenting author's AAS record.
-Co-authors are not eligible to substitue as the presenting author.
+Co-authors are not eligible to substitute as the presenting author.
 The presenting author will be notified.
-The Abstract Form for contributed presentations is posted online at: members.aas.org/abstracts
+The Abstract Form for contributed presentations is posted online at: http://abstracts.aas.org/abstract_pass/aas

 The membership rules are enforced during the submission process.
 If there is a problem with the presenting author's membership status you will be given instructions for correcting the problem.
 Contact email@example.com, 202-328-2010, ext.
 101 or ext.
 109 for assistance with membership issues.